samergul/EmployeeMangementSystem/Git-step-by-step.md

-This guide aims to give you step-by-step instructions on how to use SourceTree to manage your version control.
+This guide aims to give you step-by-step instructions on how to use Git through SourceTree for version control.
 For demo purposes, we'll begin by creating a new empty project on github.com

 ### Create a new project on github
 From [GSoft-SharePoint's organization page](https://github.com/organizations/GSoft-SharePoint), click on *New repository*.